Soo Wincci: Career

+2004–2008: Beauty pageant

 Soo Wincci spent almost six years modelling and participated in over twenty pageants until she won her most desired title: Miss World Malaysia in 2008.

 In 2004, Wincci won second place in the Miss Malaysia Intercontinental pageant.
 However, the winner could not join the world pageant so she represented Malaysia in the Miss Intercontinental Pageant in China.
 She came third in the Miss Malaysia Oriental World pageant in the same year.

 In 2005, she was the first runner-up in the Miss Chinatown pageant.

-In 2008, she won Miss World Malaysia and represented Malaysia in the Miss World beauty pageant in Johannesburg, South Africa.
+In 2008, after she completed her law degree in UK, she won Miss World Malaysia and represented Malaysia in the Miss World beauty pageant in Johannesburg, South Africa.
 She was a semifinalist for the Miss World Top Model and top finalist for Miss World Talent contests.